-Equity share - Equity Share is a security that represents ownership interest in a company.
+Equity share - Equity share is a security that represents ownership interest in a company.

 Equity Related Instruments - are securities which give the holder of the security right to receive Equity Shares on pre agreed terms.
-It includes convertible bonds, convertible debentures, convertible preference shares, , equity warrants, convertible/non-convertible preference shares, etc.
+It includes convertible bonds, convertible debentures, convertible/non-convertible preference shares, equity warrants, etc.

 Equity Derivatives - are financial instruments, generally traded on an exchange, the price of which is directly dependent upon (i.e., "derived from") the value of equity shares or equity indices.
-The equity derivatives may take the following forms:
+Derivatives involve the trading of rights or obligations based on the underlying, but do not directly transfer property.
+The equity derivatives may take the following forms:-

+Futures:

-Futures: Futures are exchange-traded contracts to sell or buy financial instruments for future delivery at a date and at an agreed price.
+Futures are exchange-traded contracts to sell or buy financial instruments for future delivery at a date and at an agreed price.
 SEBI has permitted futures contracts on indices and individual stocks with maturity of 1 month, 2 months and 3 months on a rolling basis.
 The futures contracts are settled on last Thursday (or immediately preceding trading day if Thursday is a trading holiday) of each month.
 The final settlement price is the closing price of the underlying stock(s)/index.

+Options:

-Options: Option is a contract which provides the buyer of the option the right, without the obligation, to buy or sell a specified asset at the agreed price on or up to a particular date.
+Option is a contract which provides the buyer of the option the right, without the obligation, to buy or sell a specified asset at the agreed price on or up to a particular date.
 Option contracts are of two types viz:

-- (a) Call Option The option that gives the buyer the right but not the obligation to buy specified quantity of the underlying asset at the strike price is a call option. - (b) Put Option The option that gives the buyer the right but not the obligation to sell is called put option.
+(a) Call Option - The option that gives the buyer the right but not the obligation to buy specified quantity of the underlying asset at the strike price is a call option.

+(b) Put Option - The option that gives the buyer the right but not the obligation to sell is called put option.